warrenseah/vault-v1/README.md

 ## Summary

 This is a vault smart contract project in solidity using hardhat framework.
-It serves as a basic template for accepting an ERC20 token for a yield generating event.
-Each individual contributions are accounted and when an yield is concluded and send into the smart contract by owner, each stake or person who have participated will them be able to claim their respective farmed altcoins.
+It serves as a basic template for accepting an ERC20 token for a yield generating activity.
+Each individual contributions are accounted by the vault smart contract.
+When a yield is concluded and send into the smart contract by owner, the staker or depositor will be able to claim the yielded altcoins relative to the amount of tokens deposited.

-Hardhat config file is preset with Bsc testnet and mainnet configurations.
+Hardhat config file is preset with BNB chain testnet and mainnet configurations.
 You are free to refer to hardhat documentation for other blockchain networks deployments.

 ## Basic Setup